goodenoughllc/policies/ccpa.md

 ## Shine the Light Disclosure

-The California "Shine the Light" law gives residents of California the right under certain circumstances to request information from us regarding the manner in which we disclose certain categories of personal information (as defined in the Shine the Light law) with third parties for their direct marketing purposes.
+The California “Shine the Light” law gives residents of California the right under certain circumstances to request information from us regarding the manner in which we disclose certain categories of personal information (as defined in the Shine the Light law) with third parties for their direct marketing purposes.
 We currently do not disclose your personal information to third parties for their own direct marketing purposes.